8 Market Place,

 No one has favorited this theater yet

-The Elite Cinema opened prior to 1937 in the small market town of Ashbourne in Derbyshire, it was run by local proprietor Frank S. Bromwich who also designed the cinema and ran the towns' other cinema, the Empire Cinema.
+The Elite Cinema opened by 1929 in the small market town of Ashbourne in Derbyshire, it was run by local proprietor Frank S. Bromwich who also designed the cinema and ran the towns' other cinema, the Empire Cinema.

 The Elite Cinema is located in the main square-Market Place of the town and was much more upmarket than the Empire Cinema.